ricardomm7/leaflink/docs/sprintA/us006/02.analysis/Readme.md

 ### 2.2.
 Other Remarks

-All dates used (acquisition date) are in the European format (day/month/year).
+- All dates used (acquisition date) are in the European format (day/month/year).

-The measure of recorded weight is the kilogram.
+- The measure of recorded weight is the kilogram.

-Vin should be filled in with 17 letters and numbers.
+- Vin should be filled in with 17 letters and numbers.
+- The licence plate will have 6 alphanumeric digits (European style).